goto-eof/fromgtog/README.md

 - [Introduction](#introduction)
 - [User Reference Guide](./docs/fromgtog-user-reference-guide.md)

-> `User Reference Guide` includes also how to generate read/write tokens on all platforms with which FromGtoG interacts
+> `User Reference Guide` includes also how to generate read/write tokens on all platforms with which FromGtoG interacts.
+> Most common issues are related to the token permissions.

 - [Features](#features)
 - [Download FromGtoG 10.0.0](#download)